san/simple_form_fancy_uploads/README.md

-# Added Functionality In This Branch
+# Added Functionality In This Fork

 This is a pretty useful little gem.
 Thanks to @apeacox.
 I added a couple of extra options that you can pass to `:image_preview` input.